HPCE/hpce-2018-cw4/readme.md

 Overview
 ========

-This is due at:
+The deadline for this coursework is:

-    Mon Feb 18th 22:00
+    22:00 Mon 18 Feb

 This exercise looks at less regular types of computation, and looks at situations where you might have to re-organise